dkrahmer/MediaTester/README.md

 ### MediaTesterCLI

-The final releases are generated from command line using `dotnet` tool.
+If you target .NET 6, the final releases are generated from command line using `dotnet` tool.
 Open the Terminal directly in Visual Studio (View > Terminal) and launch the following command:

     dotnet publish <ProjectName> -r <RuntimeIdentifier> -c Release -p:PublishSingleFile=true --no-self-contained -p:PublishReadyToRun=true